-The valuation of the Company's contingent earn-out obligations is determined using a probability weighted discounted cash flow method.
+We value contingent earn-out obligations using a probability weighted discounted cash flow method.
 This fair value measurement is based on significant unobservable inputs in the market and thus represents a Level 3 measurement within the fair value hierarchy.
 This analysis reflects the contractual terms of the purchase agreements (e.g., minimum and maximum payments, length of earn-out periods, manner of calculating any amounts due, etc.) and utilizes assumptions with regard to future cash flows, probabilities of achieving such future cash flows and a discount rate.
 The contingent earn-out obligations are measured at fair value each reporting period and changes in estimates of fair value are recognized in earnings.